snowplow/ansible-playbooks/README.md

 * Ruby
 * Postgres

-Used for configuring development and server environments.
+Used for configuring development and server environments at [Snowplow Analytics] [snowplow].

 ### Generic playbooks